nc1BitW/BitWanga-public/README.md

 BitWanga, a short path to value for social activities, including business.

+# Societal mathematics

+We protect your privacy by direct and efficient human interactions.

+Economic protocol = f1(economical collateral )
+Social Protocol = f2(social collateral)
+Societal protocol = f1(economical collateral) + f2(social collateral)

+Protocols both economic and social exist.
+With a mix, we created digital justice, compatible with all human activities.
+Totally digital and autonomous, we have built a system without boring management, delagation nor central attributions / references.

+# Some featrures

 * Book "Back to the cypherpunk futur"
 * Social protocol
    * End-to-end digital institution